elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Multicluster support for some dashboards in Grafana.
 - More config options for falco sidekick (tolerations, resources, affinity, and nodeSelector)
 - Option to configure serviceMonitor for elasticsearch exporter
+- Option to add more redirect URIs for the `kubelogin` client in dex.

 ### Changed